ChandanaShivkumar/Student-Career-Recommendation-System-using-ML/README.md

       • Take common attributes from data frame
     Step 7: Convert result array to data frame
     Step 8: Pass the output to next web page

-# Steps to run the project
-    Run the education.py file in the Anaconda prompt.
-    Copy-paste the url generated from the Anaconda prompt in the browser.
-    Fill the details in the form that will be displayed and submit.
-    Results will be displayed in tabular form and in pie chart.